All Episodes

 So as soon as Obama was elected, the whole purpose of TARP was changed.

-Lest we forget, and we see now why.
+And we see now why.

 What is happening is by design.

-We have some soundbites from the vice president's remarks.
+We have some soundbites from the Vice President's remarks.

 Having announced his Afghanistan strategy in March, President Obama now seems afraid to make a decision and unable to provide his commander on the ground with the troops he needs to complete the mission.